 The internet is still a lot like the wild west—outlaws and bandits running amok with little standing in their way of a lucrative plunder.
-And, unfortunately, in my analogy, security researchers like me are often the overwhelmed Sheriff just trying to keep the peace.
+And, unfortunately, in my analogy, cybersecurity researchers like me are often the overwhelmed Sheriff just trying to keep the peace.

 Bad guys intrinsically have the advantage in today's threat landscape—they're the ones on the offensive and have an arsenal of different techniques to cover up their identities and locations at their disposal.
 Meanwhile, the good guys, vastly outnumbered, are stuck trying to figure out every possible move (of a nearly infinite variety) they may try next.